lwindolf/DevOps-Trouble-Map/README.md

 - dotm::checks::config (hash with the following key values):
   * 'last_updated' => &lt;timestamp>
 - dotm::checks::config::update_running (key with set expire flag used as a lock during monitoring data reload)
+- dotm::config::other_internal_networks (array of additional networks to be considered internal in CIDR syntax)